 Analyze the ROI spatially

-- On the page toolbar, click the Add button to open the Add to page pane.
+- On the page toolbar, click the Add to page button.

-- Click Living Atlas to display the available Living Atlas layers.
+- Click Living Atlas to display the available ArcGIS Living Atlas layers.

 - Search for USA States and select the USA States (Generalized) dataset.
 Click Add.

 A map of U.S. states is added to your page.
 You do not need to keep this map on the page to use it in your analysis.

 - On the map of U.S. states, click Card options and click Delete.

 - Drag the state dataset from the data pane onto the map of Colleges_ROI and drop it on Spatial aggregation.

 The Spatial Aggregation pane appears.
 By default, the aggregation will calculate the count of colleges in each state.